Rigvedic rivers: Rigvedic geography

+7 = dried-up Harappan Hakra course, and pre-Harappan Sutlej paleochannels (Clift et al. (2012)).

 Identification of Rigvedic hydronyms has engaged multiple historians; it is the single most important way of establishing the geography and chronology of the early Vedic period.
-Rivers with certain identifications stretch from eastern Afghanistan to the western Gangetic plain, clustering in the Punjab region.
+Rivers with certain identifications stretch from Hindu Kush to the western Gangetic plain, clustering in the Sapta Sindhu region (modern day Punjab and surrounding regions).
 The Rigveda mentions the sapta-sindhavaḥ (सप्तसिन्धवः, seven rivers), along with other rivers:

 “He has surveyed eight summits of the Earth, three shore or desert regions, seven rivers.” (aṣṭaú vy àkhyat kakúbhaḥ pr̥thivyā́s trī́ dhánva yójanā saptá síndhūn RV.I.35.8).

 Sapta-sindhavaḥ is cognate with Avestan hapta həndu, and is interpreted as referring to Punjab.
 (Note: 'Seven Rivers' include Indus and the five rivers of Punjab.
 Seventh is generally believed to be the legendary Sarasvati; however, J. S. Grewal considers river Kabul more likely to be the seventh river instead.
-See also Avestan geography#Vendidad references) The region's name comes from پنج, panj, 'five' and آب, āb, 'water' thus "five waters", a Persian calque of the Indo-Aryan Pancha-nada meaning "five rivers".
+See also Avestan geography#Vendidad references) The region's name comes from پنج, panj, 'five' and آب, āb, 'water' thus "five waters", a Persian calque of the Sanskrit Pancha-nada meaning "five rivers".

-The same names were often imposed on different rivers as the Vedic culture migrated eastward from around Afghanistan (where they stayed for a considerable time) to the subcontinent via Punjab.
+The same names were often imposed on different rivers as the Vedic culture migrated Hindu Kush (where they stayed for a considerable time) to the subcontinent via Sapta Sindhu.